clayball/drupal7-module-threat-modeling/README.md

 # Drupal Contrib Threat Modeling

-This is the general workflow when creating a threat model for a Drupal contrib module.
+This is a general workflow when creating a threat model for a Drupal contrib module.